ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingADrawer/README.md

 ### Step 4

-Expand the `Tilia Interactions Controllables Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Interactions Controllables Unity -> Runtime -> Prefabs -> PhysicsJoint` directory then drag and drop the `Interactions.LinearJointDrive` prefab into the Unity Hierarchy window as a child of the `Cabinet` GameObject.
+Expand the `Tilia Interactions Controllables Unity` package directory in the Unity Project window and select the `Packages -> Tilia Interactions Controllables Unity -> Runtime -> Prefabs -> PhysicsJoint` directory then drag and drop the `Interactions.LinearJointDrive` prefab into the Unity Hierarchy window as a child of the `Cabinet` GameObject.

 ![Import Linear Joint Drive.](assets/images/ImportLinearJointDrive.png)